 It involves inserting microinjections of amino acids, vitamins, and some other rejuvenating substances into your scalp.
 Your doctor customizes these injections according to your hair requirements.
 Mesotherapy will help in balancing your hormones and boosting hair growth.

 You can opt for a surgical option called hair transplant if your baldness is excessive and visible.
 Under this treatment, a hair transplant surgeon will take hair follicles from your donor area, where you have hair and implant them into the balding spot.

 In some cases, you might require both non-surgical and hair transplant treatment together to ensure good hair growth.

 Hair loss can be a pain and a big blow to your self-confidence.
 However, it has become a treatable condition nowadays.
-So, pick an excellent cosmetologist to get your hair checked up.
+So, pick an excellent plastic surgery clinic to get your hair checked up.
 They can give you useful suggestions on what actions you can take to reduce or treat your hair loss.